 Introducing Bell for Better

 Every day we work to advance how Canadians connect with each other and the world.
 Our business is communications, but our reach goes far beyond this.
-As one of Canada’s largest companies, we believe the way we invest – our time, our money, and our passion – will make a positive difference.
+As one of Canada’s largest companies, we believe our passion and the way we invest our time and money will make a positive difference.
 We are driven to continually improve our impact and our contribution to society.
 With our connectivity commitments in remote communities and the largest cities, as well as investments in mental health initiatives, environmental sustainability, and an engaged workplace, we look to create a thriving, prosperous and more connected world.

 As one of Canada’s largest employers, we support diversity, equity and inclusion in our workforce, as well as continuous learning, innovative workplace mental health initiatives, and award-winning programs for team member engagement.Learn more